-Chase remains my favorite overall bank for its generous intro bonuses and strong earnings potential, but American Express is a close second.
-Amex offers dozens of lucrative credit cards — more than any other issuer — and evidence suggests your odds of approval are good as long as you meet the basic minimum qualifications.
+Chase remains my favorite overall bank for its generous intro bonuses and strong earnings potential, but American Express credit cards are a close second.
+Amex offers dozens of lucrative travel credit cards — more than any other issuer — and evidence suggests your odds of approval are good as long as you meet the basic minimum qualifications.

 I want to reiterate that there’s no precise science to guaranteeing whether you might be approved for any given credit card.
 But by looking at historical approval rates and considering typical application behavior, we can have a rough guideline of what cards might be a good fit for you based on your credit score and income qualifications.

 I’ll share what we’ve found for the minimum credit score needed for Amex personal credit cards.
 Remember, Amex doesn’t publish firm rules or scores required, so these are based on reports from the team and readers and you experience can vary widely.